rydurham/open-api-demo/README.md

 An example application that demonstrates the use of OpenAPI for documenting API endpoints.

+You can view the documentation at [/docs/api](http://localhost:8080/docs/api) when the container is running.

 ## Running the app locally

 You need [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/).